DReGuerra/git_workshop/README.md

 2. Development branch \
     The `dev` branch is our working branch.
 It contains our latest version of the files in our repository.
 Users can make their user specific branches (`user_name`) from `dev`.
 3. User-specific branch \
     The `user_name` branch is your own personal branch.
 In this branch you can make all the modifications you desire to practice the git version control commands and workflow.
+Note, however, that this branch level doesn't have to be named your name.
+This is just for the purposes of our workshop.
+Often, this level of branch will have a name of the task that you are trying to accomplish with your edits to the files.
+For example: `concentration_analysis`, `review_plt_format`, etc.